8 trends that will affect your employer brand in 2020. Maybe.

 The simple Job Ad.
 As the last decision gate a candidate goes through, they hold a unique importance in conversion.
 Curious then, that they are so often overlooked and neglected.
 Or at least so I thought.
 In 15 years I've never seen so many clients simultaneously talking to us about how to improve the quality of their job descriptions.
 And the good news is, in 2020 it's never been easier to improve them.

 With quality reports coming from platforms such as Appcast, Smashfly and Linkedin, data is taking the guesswork out of designing job ads.
 There's a rich amount of data detailing how long they should be (300-800 words) what to include (Benefits!) and how to structure the title (nix the symbols).
 Combine this with some of the brand principles covered earlier in this article – intrinsic appeal of the role, how the role or function contributes to brand / organisational value creation – and a bit of lexical flair and you have a potent formula for this most crucial of touchpoints.

-But what about next generation tools like the augmented writing platofrm Textio?
+But what about next-generation tools like the augmented writing platform Textio?
 Textio is a powerful tool for sure.
 But get this – at Maximum, we just completed a Job Ad testing cycle with a client where we pitted various formats against each other.
 The top performing format?
-The one written in good old-fashioned plain english prose, written by a copywriter set to a simple template structure that factored in the points above.
+The one written in good old-fashioned plain English prose, written by a copywriter set to a simple template structure that factored in the points above.